 To those looking to start their career in consulting, Aarti’s advice is three-fold: “Consulting is like an extended internship, so keep learning!
 Don’t lose sight of the big picture — take time out for yourself and your loved ones.
 Build your network of advisors as well as your pool of mentees — this is a team sport (and much less fun without the camaraderie).”

-She holds an MBA from Indian Institute of Management, Ahmedabad and a degree in Chemical Engineering from Institute of Chemical Technology (ICT formerly UDCT), Mumbai.
+She holds an MBA from the Indian Institute of Management, Ahmedabad, and a degree in Chemical Engineering from the Institute of Chemical Technology (ICT, formerly UDCT), Mumbai.
 She lives in Mumbai with her husband and two daughters.